Hoyasumii/avengers-endgame/README.md

 [The Big Three walk over to confront Thanos face to face]

 THANOS (2014): You could not live with your own failure.
-And where d
+And where di